 - 1. The fume hood is a safety backup device to the condensers, traps, or other devices to trap and collect the hazardous vapors and fumes. - 2.
 A hood is not designed to withstand explosions or as a means of disposal for volatile chemicals. - 3.
-The hood sash is to be closed or lowered at all times except when adjusting the apparatus inside. - 4.
+The hood sash is to be closed or lowered at all times except when in use or adjusting the apparatus inside. - 4.
 Work is to be kept at least 6 inches inside the hood face.
 (This simple step reduces vapor concentrations at the face of the hood by as much as 90 percent.) - 5.
-The design of the hood is usually for substances of specific characteristics: venting at the top is for chemicals of low vapor density and venting at the bottom is for high vapor density chemicals.
+The design of the hood is usually for substances of specific characteristics: venting at the top is for chemicals of low vapor density and venting at the bottom is for high vapor density chemicals. - 6.
+Hoods are not storage areas for chemicals and equipment.
+Only one hazardous waste container may be stored in a hood. - 7.
+The hood must remain "on" at all times when a chemical is inside the hood, regardless of whether any work is being done in the hood. - 8.
+Care shall be taken to observe that the hood airflow is working properly and not blocked